Examples: visualization, C++, networks, data cleaning, html widgets, ropensci.

 Tests and assertions to perform frequent argument checks.
 A substantial part of the package was written in C to minimize any worries about execution time overhead.

-RcppEigen — by Dirk Eddelbuettel, 6 months ago
+RcppEigen — by Dirk Eddelbuettel, a year ago

 'Rcpp' Integration for the 'Eigen' Templated Linear Algebra Library